-The following morning the weather remained fine and the race organisers were keen to make the most of the good visibility.
+The following morning the race organisers were keen to make the most of the good visibility.
 A circular route around Barneo Base Camp of just under 2km had been marked out with tiny flags whilst we’d slept.
 Runners would complete as many laps as necessary to achieve the 26.2 miles of a marathon.

-The circuit went along the side of the runway, then off into the light powder of the snowy terrain, avoiding big leads (breaks) where plates of ice had broken apart, or ridges where ice had risen up to form hills of ice terrain.
-Race doctors would be monitoring competitors as they completed circuits of the course, whilst the Russian crews manning the camp would be on the look for polar bears.
+The circuit went along the side of the runway, then off into the light powder of the snowy terrain.
+Avoiding big leads (breaks) where plates of ice had broken apart, or ridges where ice had risen up to form hills of ice terrain.
+Race doctors monitored the 52 competitors, whilst the Russians manning the camp stood guard with their rifles on the look-out for for polar bears.

-Our faces were the other possible area of risk; with the bright sun temperatures were around -20 to -25 degrees, but when the snow clouds blew in, the change in temperature was immediately noticeable.
+Our faces were the other possible area of risk; despite the bright sun temperatures were still around -20 to -25 degrees.
+But when the snow clouds blew in, the change in temperature was immediately noticeable.

 HELICOPTER to 90 DEGREES

-With our bags packed I waited at the end of the ice runway with my camera to film the plane coming in to land.
-The AN-74 appeared from the snow-laden clouds without much warning, other than the tremendously loud engines.
+Back and Camp Barneo and with our bags packed I waited at the end of the ice runway to film our plane coming in to land.
+The AN-74 appeared through the snow-laden clouds without warning, other than the tremendously loud engines.

-When you fly in an AN-74, as it takes off you can feel the extra G-force, as it’s much quicker than a conventional commercial passenger flight and you’re thrust back in your seat with an unfamiliar force.
-I had an iPod with me and was listening to Fat Boy Slim’s ‘Bird of Prey’.
-There’s a very slow build up in that track, but as the beat dropped the pilot launched us down the runway, the nose lifted a few metres before the crack in the ice, up and off into the Arctic sky.
+When you fly in an AN-74, you can feel the extra G-force upon take-off.
+It’s much quicker than a conventional commercial passenger flight as you’re thrust back in your seat.
+I had an iPod with me and clearly remember listening to Fat Boy Slim’s ‘Bird of Prey’ as we waited to depart.
+There’s a very slow build up in that track, and as the beat dropped the pilot launched us down the runway.
+The plane’s nose lifted a few metres before the crack in the ice, up into the Arctic sky.